duguzuyang/FindMyiPhone/README.md

 # FindMyiPhone
 Locates all devices associated with an iCloud account.
-No user notification, pure python, accepts FMIP tokens, quick, fast, accurate, bypasses 2SV/A with FMI token.
+No user notification, pretty, pure python, quick, fast, accurate.
+Works for any account, including 2SV/2FA.

 EXAMPLE:
 python FMIP.py